The complete Zendesk live chat integration tutorial for 2026

 Let's be honest, live chat isn't a bonus feature anymore, customers just expect it.
 They want quick answers, and tools like Zendesk make it pretty simple to pop a chat widget onto your site.
 But just having the widget there is only half the battle.
 The real magic happens when you use smart automation to answer the easy questions, so your team can focus on the tricky stuff.

 This guide is all about your options.
-We'll walk through setting up Zendesk's own live chat, see what its built-in AI can do, and talk about the walls you might hit.
-Then, we’ll explore how adding a dedicated AI tool can turn your basic chat into something much more useful.
+We'll walk through setting up Zendesk's own live chat, see what its built-in AI can do, and talk about how to get the most out of your setup.
+Then, we’ll explore how adding a complementary AI tool can turn your chat into something even more powerful.

 Understanding Zendesk live chat